WladimirLct/Projet_M1/README.md

 # Fionn AI Project

 This README contains the instructions required for configuring and operating the Fionn AI platform.
-Fionn AI is designed for WSI (Whole Slide Image) Oxford scoring, featuring a user-friendly and intuitive interface.
+Fionn AI is designed for WSI (Whole Slide Image) **Oxford scoring**, featuring a **user-friendly and intuitive interface**.
 The platform aims to substantially reduce the diagnosis time for IgA Nephropathy by enabling doctors with minimal AI and machine learning experience to utilize advanced diagnostic tools.
-Key functionalities include scoring of entire slide images and classification of individual glomeruli.
+Key functionalities include **scoring of entire slide images** and **classification of individual glomeruli**.
 Additionally, doctors can access a history of analyzed WSIs and view detailed results on the platform.

 ## System Requirements and Dependencies